Pyaasa

-The role of Vijay was initially offered to Dilip Kumar which he declined owing to the impact of doing intense films on his health.
-Later, in an interview, he also said that he found the character of Vijay in Pyaasa similar to that of Devdas and admitted Pyaasa was one of three movies he regretted turning down.
-Guru Dutt, later accepted the role himself and the film went on to become one of the most commercially successful movies of the year.
-Pyaasa is a classic and is considered one of the best films of Indian cinema.
-It was remade into the Telugu film Mallepoovu (1978).
+Initially, the role of Vijay was offered to Dilip Kumar, who declined due to the toll that intense roles had taken on his health.
+In a later interview, Kumar admitted that he found the character of Vijay in Pyaasa similar to that of Devdas and cited Pyaasa as one of the three films he regretted turning down.
+Guru Dutt eventually took on the role himself, and the film went on to become one of the most commercially successful movies of the year.

+Today, Pyaasa is regarded as a classic and is considered one of the greatest films in Indian cinema.
+It was remade into the Telugu film Mallepoovu in 1978.

 Plot

-Vijay is an unsuccessful, idealistic Urdu poet in Calcutta whose works are not taken seriously by publishers.
-They condemn Vijay for writing on social problems such as unemployment and poverty, rather than those on conventional romantic topics.
-His brothers also dislike his occupation, trying to sell his poems as waste paper.
-Unable to bear their taunting, he stays away from home and, beside that, find the poems his brother has sold.
+Vijay is an idealistic but unsuccessful Urdu poet in Calcutta whose works are dismissed by publishers.
+They criticize him for addressing social issues such as unemployment and poverty instead of writing about conventional romantic topics.
+His brothers also disapprove of his vocation and even attempt to sell his poems as waste paper.
+Unable to endure their mockery, Vijay leaves home and discovers that his brothers have sold his poems.

-Around this time, Vijay encounters a prostitute named Gulabo, who buys and is enamoured with his works and, consequently, falls for him, and his former girlfriend Meena; he finds out that the latter has married the publisher Ghosh due to financial security.
-Ghosh hires him as a servant to find out more about him and Meena.
-A dead beggar to whom Vijay gave his coat and whom he tries to save unsuccessfully from the path of a running train is mistaken for Vijay.
-Gulabo goes to Ghosh and gets his poems published.
-Ghosh does so feeling he can exploit the poems and make a killing.
-The poems are very successful.
-However, Vijay is alive and in the hospital after the train mishap.
+During this time, Vijay meets Gulabo, a prostitute who admires his poetry and falls in love with him.
+Meanwhile, Vijay's former girlfriend, Meena, has married a wealthy publisher named Ghosh for financial security.
+Ghosh hires Vijay as a servant to spy on him and Meena.
+Later, a beggar to whom Vijay had given his coat is mistakenly identified as Vijay after the beggar dies in a train accident.
+Believing Vijay to be dead, Gulabo approaches Ghosh and convinces him to publish Vijay's poems.
+Ghosh agrees, seeing an opportunity to profit from the posthumous success of the works.
+The poems become a massive success, but Vijay is actually alive, recovering in a hospital after the train incident.

-Ghosh and Shyam, Vijay's close friend, refuse to recognise him and he is committed to a mental asylum since he insists that he is Vijay and is thought to be mad.
-Vijay's brothers too are bought off by Ghosh not to recognise him and a memorial is held for the dead poet.
-Vijay, with the help of his friend Abdul Sattar escapes from the mental asylum and reaches the memorial service, where he denounces this corrupt and materialistic world.
-Seeing that Vijay is alive, his friend and brothers side with a rival publisher for more money and declare that this is Vijay.
-At a function to honour him, Vijay becomes sick of all the hypocrisy in the world around him and declares he is not Vijay.
-He then leaves with Gulabo to start a new life.
+When Vijay returns, Ghosh and Shyam, Vijay's close friend, refuse to acknowledge him.
+Vijay is committed to a mental asylum after insisting that he is the real Vijay and being labeled as insane.
+His brothers are bribed by Ghosh to disown him, and a memorial service is held for the "deceased" poet.
+With the help of his friend Abdul Sattar, Vijay escapes from the asylum and arrives at the memorial service, where he condemns the corrupt and materialistic world.
+Upon realizing that Vijay is alive, his friends and brothers side with a rival publisher for financial gain and declare him to be the real Vijay.
+At a ceremony held in his honor, Vijay becomes disillusioned with the hypocrisy surrounding him and renounces his identity, declaring that he is not Vijay.
+He leaves with Gulabo to start a new life.